AGRICULTURAL RESOURCE CONSERVATION SPECIALIST II

 Main Purpose of Job

-This is soil and water conservation planning work, which involves a working knowledge of soil and water conservation principles, practices and methods related to the planning and installation of soil and water conservation projects and systems.
+This conservation planning work, which involves a working knowledge of soil and water conservation principles, practices and methods related to the planning and installation of soil and water conservation projects and systems.
 Work is done in conjunction with the agricultural land owner or operator.
-This position assists the Cecil Soil Conservation District in the preparation and implementation of soil conservation and water quality plans.
+This position assists the district in the preparation and implementation of soil conservation and water quality plans.

-Determines BMP eligibility for Maryland Agricultural Cost Share (MACS) funding for capital projects and/or co-cost sharing for the abatement of non-point source (NPS) pollution by agricultural sources for partner cost share programs.
+Determine BMP (Best Management Practice) eligibility for Maryland Agricultural Cost Share (MACS) funding and/or co-cost sharing the for abatement of non-point source (NPS) pollution by agricultural sources.

 Education: A Bachelor’s degree from an accredited college or university in natural resources, agriculture or a related field.